 What is the MDA

-The Mississippi Dental Association is a non-profit, professional organization with almost 1,000 members statewide, representing all areas of dentistry.
+The Mississippi Dental Association is a non-profit, professional organization with a 1,000 members statewide, representing all areas of dentistry.
 Founded in 1875, the MDA is a unified organization of individual dentist members committed to the highest quality of care for the public and a resource for advocacy, education, communication, information and fellowship.
 The MDA is a state component of a tripartite association where members belong to the American Dental Association and their local component (dental district) society.
 The Association is governed by a board and has three office staff to serve the membership.

 Since 1875, members of the Mississippi Dental Association have proudly worked together on behalf of the profession of dentistry in Mississippi and the patients they serve.
 Through the years, the MDA has established itself as the premier dental organization in our state.
 The MDA has continued the tradition of improving oral health care for all Mississippians through promoting the profession and dental education, collaborating with community partners to increase awareness of the importance of oral health care and advocating for quality care throughout our state.

 The mission of the Mississippi Dental Association is to encourage the improvement of the oral health of the public; to enhance members' ability to provide care to the public through education, training and service; and to promote the science of dentistry.